myerco/CafeGeek/docs/me_conte_uma_historia/index.md

 <a name="1"></a>
 ## CAPÍTULO 1 -  Por dentro da cabeça do Game Design

-> "Por baixo dessa carne existe um ideal. e as idéias nunca morrem..."
+> "Por baixo dessa carne existe um ideal. e as ideias nunca morrem..."
 >
 > V de Vingança.